Due to Covid-19 this expedition has been postponed to 2021.

 Travel will be by horse and four wheel drive vehicles.
 Accommodation will be in tents provided by our agents.
 At the end of the expedition there will be 2 days in the Khustain Nuruu National Park (West of Ulaanbaatar) studying the Przewalski horses and carrying out zoological research.

-The provisional dates are 27 June (arrival in Ulaanbaatar) to 11 July 2021 (depart from Ulaanbaatar).
+The dates are 26 June (arrival in Ulaanbaatar) to 16 July 2021 (depart from Ulaanbaatar).

 I shall be leading the expedition and those interested should contact me for more details.